Sölden Ski Resort

 Ability: Intermediate to Expert

-Based in Innsbruck, this trip is for intermediate to advanced (or better) snowboarders taking in some of the best ski resorts in the Austrian Alps.
-Join the "fixed date" tour with your own group, come alone & meet new friends or fully customise a private tour.
+Based in Innsbruck, this trip is for intermediate to advanced (or better) freeriders (snowboarders & skiers) seeking powder in some of the best off-piste terrain & ski resorts in the Austrian Alps.
+Join the "fixed date" tours with your own group, or come alone & meet new friends ....

 View Details

-See all Single-Base, Multi-Ski-Area tours that visit Soelden here
+See all Single-Base, Multi-Ski-Area tours that visit Sölden here

 200